belovedpearl/AfricanRecipes-PP4/README.md

 ## Heroku Deployment Bug

-* while deploying with contents as I did not deploy the empty project as advised by a senior colleague, I got this deployment error ***"KeyError: 'etag'
+* While deploying with contents as I did not deploy the empty project as advised by a senior colleague, I got this deployment error ***"KeyError: 'etag'
  !
 Error while running '$ python manage.py collectstatic --noinput'."***.
-     *
+     * As advised by Oisin(one of the tutors), I had to create a new cloudinary account to serve the static files as he said that etag errors are difficult to resolve.
+After deleting and connecting another cloudinary account, I added another static files with all its content.only to discover that all images were no longer available.
+This brought about lots of confusion but I decided to try add a new post to see if it will work and it did perfectly.
+This helped me to know that the images were associated with the former cloudinary account.
+     I thought about deleting all the post and adding them again, then I felt there should be a way to synchronize contents in the two accounts.
+The search for a way to do that began.

+# Development Choices

+* The design choices made in the project are to project the true African nature.

+## Font
+* [Great Vibes](https://fonts.google.com/specimen/Great+Vibes?preview.text=oswald&preview.text_type=custom&query=great) font from google fonts to write the site logo.
+It has a fallback of **Cursive**.

+* [Playfair Display](https://fonts.google.com/specimen/Playfair+Display?preview.text=oswald&preview.text_type=custom&query=playfair) was used for links.
+It has a fall back of **Serif**.

+* [Roboto](https://fonts.google.com/specimen/Roboto?preview.text=oswald&preview.text_type=custom&query=roboto) was used for the body of the project as it is clean, bold, and has a nice presentation.
+It has a fallback of **Sans-serif**.

+Combining Roboto with Playfair Display presents a nice contrast which I think helps differentiate different sections of my content and adds visual interest to the site.

+## Favicon

+I decided to use the same image used as the placeholder image for the favicon as it reflects the african theme of the project.
+I used [favicon](https://favicon.io/) to generate it using the image I already have.